Doctor Strange in the Multiverse of Madness isn’t about worlds tumbling together. It’s the swansong for the MCU’s most tragic Avenger.

 An insanity fueled by the temptation of having endless second chances.
 The ability to keep trying at something till a satisfying conclusion.
 Etc.

-Plenty of philosophical musing involved, in other words.
-As a whole, I think the movie handled these debates well.
+Plenty of philosophical musing, in other words.
+As a whole, I think the movie handled these debates well too.
 Admittedly, what’s discussed dwelled too much on regrets, without true depth exhibited.
 But this being a mystic action film, what’s “discussed” felt sufficient to me.
 I wouldn’t want the show to have lesser magical battles in favour of more rhetoric.

 There were, of course, also the classic horror elements, touches that led some reviews to describe Multiverse of Madness as the MCU film with the most unique vision to date, on top of being the darkest.
 Now, if you’re familiar with director Sam Raimi’s most legendary works in the 80s, and the masterpieces that were Spider-Man and Spider-Man 2, you cannot miss these macabre highlights.
 If you’re fond of the undead genre, I bet you’d be delighted by a certain chase sequence too.